 The following University of California, Davis, experts on immigration policy are available to speak to the news media.
-Keep an eye on this and other current expert lists on the UC Davis news website. (“Expert Sources” are located approximately halfway down the page on the right).
+Keep an eye on this and other current expert lists at www.ucdavis.edu/news under "experts" tab.
 These resources will be updated regularly.
+This list updated August 2022.

 Rights of detained immigrants